-Norman Pearlstine is Executive Editor of the Los Angeles Times.
+Norman Pearlstine is the former Executive Editor of the Los Angeles Times.

 Before joining The Times in 2018, Pearlstine worked as an editor and reporter for five decades in the U.S., Asia, and Europe.
 Pearlstine joined The Wall Street Journal in 1968, and he worked as a staff reporter in Dallas, Detroit and Los Angeles before becoming the Journal’s Tokyo bureau chief in 1973.
 In 1976, he became The Asian Wall Street Journal’s first Managing Editor, based in Hong Kong.
 He left the Journal in 1978 to return to Los Angeles as Executive Editor of Forbes for the West Coast and the Pacific.
 Two years later he returned to the Journal where, over the next 12 years, he worked as National Editor in New York, Editor and Publisher of The Wall Street Journal/Europe in Brussels, and then he returned to New York as Managing Editor and then Executive Editor.
 He also launched Smart Money magazine in 1972 and 1973 for Dow Jones & Co. and Hearst Corp.